makzzz1986/VARP/README.md

 * colorizing vendors (in future - in separated configuration file)
 * nice borders for arps from one interface
 * written for old Python 2.6.6 and Debian 2.6.32+
-* requires only arp and awk on host, no sudo privilage or installation.
+* requires only arp and awk on host, no sudo privilage, installation or dependencies.
 Add alias to .bashrc to use it quick!

 ### No more boring grey ARP tables!